ploomber/sql/docs/mini-projects/recommendation-system/eda-with-jupyter.md

 # Data wrangling and exploratory data analysis in Jupyter

 In the previous tutorial, we used a Python script to call a movie database API and populate a DuckDB instance with the extracted movie data.
 Furthermore, we packaged the script within a Ploomber pipeline.
-In this tutorial, we will expand our pipeline to incorporate exploratory data analysis and data wranging with SQL using a Jupyter notebook.
+In this tutorial, we will expand our pipeline to incorporate exploratory data analysis and data wrangling with SQL using a Jupyter notebook.
 This step will involve extracting data, data wrangling, and creating new tables.

 ```{important}
 This tutorial assumes you have completed the previous tutorial and have a DuckDB instance populated with movie data.